The Lost Generation Of TV viewers

 London, UK, (18 June 2021)

 How TV companies and digital platforms are letting us down

 With the boom of media platforms such as Netflix and Prime, more fantastic shows are being produced than ever before.
 There truly is something for everyone, and the way we discover exciting new things has changed, too.

 Not only do we expect to have content tailored personally for us, but we also like to see it displayed beautifully.
 And when products are packaged expertly before our eyes, we leave happily with our purchases, and keep coming back for more.

 Sadly, this quality of service is difficult to find in the world of digital television.
 Whether we watch it on-demand, on the move, or a set-top box, our appetite for TV remains insatiable.
 However, as we’ve developed new viewing habits, a chasm has formed between the producer and consumer.

 We are no longer bound by TV schedules, and as a result TV channels have lost their best way of enticing viewers: through the humble trailer.

 Over 20,000 TV channels exist in the world, and broadcasters produce an average of 20-30 trailers per month.
 How many of those trailers venture into the digital world to conquer the market?
 A meagre 5%.

 The landscapes of digital domains need to change.
-Research has shown that 74% of consumers* who view a promo are more likely to watch the show.
+Research has shown that up to 74% of consumers who view a promo are more likely to watch the show.
 And it’s not surprising: people want to make easy, informed decisions.
 So why do so many platforms lack these moving images?